lucasmargui/devops/README.md

 ### 🧱 Step 6 – Create Security Group (security-group.tf)

 Create a security group based on the Basic Usage example from the Terraform Registry.
+When creating a virtual machine using Terraform, if no security group is specified, a default security group is automatically assigned to the instance.
+To define a custom security group, you must first create a vpc.tf file to configure a Virtual Private Cloud (VPC) — specifying the IP range, enabling DNS resolution, and allowing hostname assignment.

 - Use aws_vpc.main.id from vpc.tf
 - Reuse the same security group name (allow_http_ssh) referenced in EC2